zzh-cycling/FibonacciChain.jl/docs/src/basis.md

 ## Reduced Density Matrices

-Both for state and density matrix in specific symmetry sector: `anyon_rdm(N, subsystems, state, k=0)`
+For a given model and subsystems, compute reduced density matrices:

+- `anyon_rdm(model, subsystems, state)`
+- Sector version: `anyon_rdm_sec(model, subsystems, state, k)`

-And we also have `disjoint_rdm` for two parallel chains with two different anyon type.
+And we also have `disjoint_rdm` for two parallel chains with two different anyon types.